mpihet/VHE_data_analysis_UB/README.md

 conda env create -f gammapy-1.0-environment.yml conda activate gammapy-1.3
 ```
-That's it, now you are ready to run the notebooks.
+Now you are ready to open the notebooks using the command `jupyter notebook` inside the terminal.
+It will open them inside a browser.